CPD Frequently Asked Questions

 3. When is the deadline?

-The declaration deadline is March 15th of every year.
+The declaration deadline is September 30 of each year.

 4. Is the Continuing Professional Development Program mandatory?

 Yes.
 The Law Society’s CPD Program is a regulatory program of the Law Society and a mandatory requirement for all active lawyers.